If you are not doing Keyword Research, there is no use of any SEO Strategy.

-Well insert your seed keyword in here and get a lots of long tail keywords.
+Well insert your seed keyword in here and get a lot of long-tail keywords.

-A lots of other tools are also available.
+A lot of other tools are also available.
 I hope you won’t mind reading this one from Brian Dean.

 Any questions up till now?
-Must comment your favorite tools and why these are your favorite.
+Must comment on your favorite tools and why these are your favorite.

 Yes, the next section is most important and I couldn’t actually mention it at the start because its place is right now.

-For best understanding, I have to take care of proper placement of sections within a guide.
+For best understanding, I have to take care of the proper placement of sections within a guide.

-In here, I’ll tell you a little more on “what you have to do” instead of “how to do it.”
+In here, I’ll tell you a little more about “what you have to do” instead of “how to do it.”
 I’d expect you to figure out your own way to do keyword research.

 Keyword research is very closely linked to content development.